 Although we do not have a formal policy requiring director attendance at our Annual Meeting, all directors and all nominees for election as directors are encouraged to attend the Annual Meeting.
-Last year, all of our incumbent directors and Common Stock Director nominees, attended our Annual Meeting, either in person or telephonically.
+Last year, all of our incumbent directors, Common Stock Director nominees and Preferred Stock Director nominees, attended our Annual Meeting, either in person or telephonically.